martindisch/d1-sveltekit-repro/README.md

 Demonstration of an issue with Cloudflare D1 in a SvelteKit app.

+## Update 2023-02-22

+It actually works now with the `--bundle` flag.
+Run `wrangler pages publish .svelte-kit/cloudflare --bundle` to try it.

 ## Repro

 1. Make sure you have `wrangler` installed locally and are logged in.